MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 The value of this parameter and any included ECHOConfig extensions are directed at the outer TLS ClientHello when ECHO is in use.
-This parameter does not affect parameters of the inner TLS ClientHello.
-Thus, changes targeting the inner TLS ClientHello when ECHO is in use SHOULD use other SVCB parameters.
+This parameter does not affect construction of the inner TLS ClientHello.

 ## Client behavior {#echo-client-behavior}